 This should be obvious but if you’re starting a dropshipping business, do not invest in it from your personal bank account or cash.
 It doesn’t matter whether you create a PayPal account, bank account or need a credit card, open all those accounts separately in the name of your business rather than yours.
 All transactions should be made from the business account.

 Opening a dropshipping business isn’t as easy as people make it out to be, but sites like Shopify do offer some services to their customers such as automatic tax calculation that makes the process much easier.
+If you are looking to automate your entire business make sure to check out Sell The Trend, to get verified winning products and complete dropshipping store automation.
 Be sure to check out all the pros and cons of the business before you dip your toes in it.